Ron Clark (teacher): Bibliography

-Clark proposed fifty-five essential rules for success in and out of the classroom, many of which focus on respect and school policies.
-These include "Make eye contact, respect others' ideas and opinions, always be honest, and do not bring Doritos into the school building".
-He later proposed eleven traits of excellence: enthusiasm, adventure, creativity, reflection, balance, compassion, confidence, humor, common sense, appreciation and resilience.

 Accolades

 Clark has appeared on national TV shows, including two appearances on The Oprah Winfrey Show, where Winfrey named him as her first "Phenomenal Man."
 In 2000, Clark received the Disney Teacher of the Year award.
 Clark's first year in Harlem was the focus of a 2006 made-for-TV movie, The Ron Clark Story, starring Matthew Perry as Clark.

 Survivor

 In 2019, Clark competed in Survivor: Edge of Extinction and became the thirteenth person voted out of the game.
 He made the jury and voted for Chris Underwood to win the game.

 Personal life

 Clark is married to his husband Lloyd Sage, who appeared in the Loved Ones Visit segment of Survivor: Edge of Extinction.